Sustainability FAQ

 How do I properly compost and recycle on campus?

-We offer front-of-house compost and recycling bins in Chase, Lenoir Mainstreet, Beach Cafe, and the Student Union.
-There are also compost bins outside of most residence halls, and recycling bins can be found in all campus buildings!
+We offer front-of-house compost and recycling bins in Chase, Lenoir Mainstreet, and Beach Cafe.
+There are also compost bins outside of select residence hall communities, and recycling bins can be found in all campus buildings!
 For more information on where to find bins, check out the Office of Waste Reduction and Recycling’s website.

 You can compost all food waste, napkins, green straws, BPI-certified compostable packaging, PLA #7 bioplastics (like our EcoProduct cups), and wooden utensils/chopsticks.